Kirovez/nanoTRF/README.md

 NanoTRF generates 'consensus.fasta' file which contains TRs consensus sequences assembled by Cap3.

-### <a name="output"></a>Html file with the information from tabular file and some pictures including graph layout, read coverage histogram and read coverage pie chart
+### <a name="output"></a>Html file

+This file containes the information from tabular file and some pictures including graph layout, read coverage histogram and read coverage pie chart

 ## <a name="authors"></a>Authors